 If the Company is Solvent

-For those Directors thinking of closing a limited company currently in a state of solvency, there are 2 options available depending on the value of company assets.
+If you are looking to close a limited company,currently in a state of solvency, there are 2 options available depending on the value of company assets.

 Members Voluntary Liquidation (MVL)